-Although not deadly to most people, the elderly or very young can die by being stung.
-For most of us, the venom can cause vomiting, fever, convulsions, nausea and dizziness.
+Although not deadly to most people, the elderly or young can die from stinging.
+For most of us, venom can cause vomiting, fever, convulsions, nausea, and dizziness.

-For other fish though, the venom from a lionfish can be deadly.
-Lionfish also use their coloration of red and white bands to let predators know that they can deliver a deadly sting.
+For other fish, though, the venom from a lionfish can be deadly.
+Lionfish also use their coloration of red and white bands to let predators know that they can deliver a fatal sting.

 Some fish have another, more visual defense mechanism on their body.
 They use spines around the body and fins to ward off predators.
-Fish such as the stickleback have long spines along their backs and on their bellies which make them unattractive to predators.
+Fish such as the stickleback have long spines along their backs and bellies, making them unattractive to predators.

 Fish that have spines often grow them during the early larval stages.
-This stops the young being eaten by predators even if they are too young to protect themselves.
+This stops the young from being eaten by predators, even if they are too young to protect themselves.

-The largest family of fishes in North America is the minnow and these produce a substance that can cause panic in the fish around them.
+The most prominent family of fish in North America is the minnow, which produces a substance that can cause panic in the fish around them.

-Coming from some cells in the skin, the minnow can produce a substance which causes panic in the rest of the school.
-This substance also seems to be released when a minnow as killed as this also causes panic in other minnows.
+Coming from some cells in the skin, the minnow can produce a substance that causes panic in the rest of the school.
+This substance also seems to be released when a minnow is killed, as this also causes panic in other minnows.

-By releasing this when an animal is injured or dies, this acts as a great defense mechanism to other fish around.
-If one fish dies, then the rest of the school know that there is danger around and will react accordingly.
+Releasing this when an animal is injured or dies is a great defense mechanism for other fish.
+If one fish dies, the rest of the school knows the danger and will react accordingly.

-Carp use this mechanism as they live in fresh water where visibility is not good due to the amount of plants and mud.
+Carp uses this mechanism to live in freshwater, where visibility is unsuitable due to plants and mud.